cleanmedia/cleanwall/README.md

 # Introduction

 Cleanwall is a debian based firewall.
 It currently includes two bind9 response policy zones to add blacklisting to it's name services and to enforce safe search on search engines.
 Both to remove adult content from the Internet traffic and to get rid of some obviously evil sites.
-If you don't need filtering it is enaugh to remove these two bind9 response policy zones and you have a generic firewall router.
+If you don't need filtering it is enaugh to remove these two bind9 response policy zones and you have a generic debian based firewall router.
 This can be done by just using install-firewall.yml instead of install-cleanwall.yml.

-The current release as of that date of checkin is stable and working.
+The current release as of that date of check-in is stable and working.

 # Getting the Box